sjai013/accounting-for-dentists/README.md

 ## Acknowledgments

-Developed for my wife to help he with her taxes.
+Developed for my wife to help her with her taxation and reporting requirements.